DieGoedeMan/McData-Langs/ReadMe.md

 # **McData - Languages**

 These are the official language files for the McData Discord bot, which you can invite [here](https://discord.com/api/oauth2/authorize?client_id=792824373894840361&permissions=8&scope=bot).
+The changelog of the bot is also included in this repo.
+This can be found in `Changelog.md`

 ## **🌐 Default languages**
 The languages that are already supported are **English** and **Dutch**, simpely because I speak them.
 I would love to have a lot more languages, and so I provide the option to add a language or edit an existing one to make it better or fix issues!